Daniel Sims, PhD

-Daniel Sims, M.A. is currently an advanced doctoral candidate in clinical psychology.
-He works with adults and adolescents.
+Daniel Sims, PhD, is a post-doctoral clinical psychologist, who works with adults and adolescents.
 He takes a pragmatic approach to his practice and aims to facilitate a collaborative, supportive, and dynamic process that encourages change and self-acceptance.
 He utilizes a broad range of interventions that enable emotional growth and target behavioral challenges including methods derived from relational therapy, dialectical behavior therapy (DBT), and cognitive and behavioral therapies (CBT).

 Daniel's clinical training took place at the Center for Intensive Treatment of Personality Disorders at Mount Sinai West, Mount Sinai Beth Israel, and the Brooklyn College Counseling Center.
 His pre-doctoral internship was completed at Kings County Hospital.